-The company car is already taxed via the monthly payroll and should be included in your annual payslip.
+The company car is already taxed via the monthly payroll.
 Therefore, a separate entry in the Taxfix app is not necessary.

 You can also deduct costs for commuting to your employer or to your first place of work with a company car.
-Here you can select "car" as the means of transport.
+Here you simply select "car" as the means of transport in our app.

 You only have to enter the company car as a means of transport if you had field work or business trips.
 In this case, you cannot claim the travel costs.